-The table below sets forth for each named executive officer the amount or manner to calculate the Separation Payment, and the period after termination that the named executive officer will be eligible to receive a Separation Payment.
-Unless otherwise specified, the period for payment is the same for an executive officer irrespective of the basis for termination or whether or not it occurred in the 12 month period following a Change in Control (as defined in the employment agreements where relevant to an employee's separation arrangements).
+The table below sets forth for each named executive officer serving in such capacity at December 31, 2020 the manner to calculate the Separation Payment pursuant to his or her employment agreement (former employment agreement in the case of Mr. Myron), and the period after termination that the named executive officer will be eligible to receive a Separation Payment.
+Unless otherwise specified, the period for payment is the same for an executive officer irrespective of the basis for termination and whether or not it occurred in the 12-month period following a Change in Control (as defined in the employment agreements where relevant to an employee's separation arrangements).

-Name Manner to Calculate Separation Payment and Period for Payment J. Adam Abram \$70,833.33 per month for 36 months.
+Name Manner to Calculate Separation Payment and Period for Payment Frank N. D'Orazio Amount per month equal to base salary in effect on the date of termination divided by 12, payable for 18 months.
 Robert P. Myron Amount per month equal to base salary in effect on the date of termination divided by 12, payable for 36 months.
-Sarah C. Doran Amount per month equal to base salary in effect on the date of termination divided by 12, for: 24 months in the event of termination by the Company without Cause, by Ms. Doran for Good Reason or as a result of a Non-Renewal Termination before a Change in Control or more than 12 months thereafter; or 2.
-30 months in the event of termination by the Company without Cause, by Ms. Doran for Good Reason or as a result of a Non-Renewal Termination, in each case within 12 months after a Change in Control.
-Richard Schmitzer Amount per month equal to base salary in effect on the date of termination divided by 12, for: 18 months in the event of termination by the Company without Cause, or by Mr. Schmitzer for Good Reason before a Change in Control or more than 12 months thereafter; 2.
-36 months in the event of termination by the Company without Cause or by Mr. Schmitzer for Good Reason within 12 months after a Change in Control; 3.
+Sarah C. Doran Amount per month equal to base salary in effect on the date of termination divided by 12, for: 24 months in the event of termination by the Company without Cause, by Ms. Doran for Good Reason or as a result of a Non-Renewal Termination before a Change in Control or more than 12 months thereafter; or 30 months in the event of termination by the Company without Cause, by Ms. Doran for Good Reason or as a result of a Non-Renewal Termination, in each case within 12 months after a Change in Control.
+Richard Schmitzer Amount per month equal to base salary in effect on the date of termination divided by 12, for: 18 months in the event of termination by the Company without Cause, or by Mr. Schmitzer for Good Reason before a Change in Control or more than 12 months thereafter; 36 months in the event of termination by the Company without Cause or by Mr. Schmitzer for Good Reason within 12 months after a Change in Control; 3.
 12 months in the event of a Non-Renewal Termination before a Change in Control or more than 12 months thereafter; or 4.
 24 months in the event of a Non-Renewal Termination within 12 months after a Change in Control.
 Terence McCafferty Amount per month equal to base salary in effect on date of termination divided by 12, for: 18 months in the event of termination by the Company without Cause or by Mr. McCafferty for Good Reason before a Change in Control or more than 12 months thereafter; 30 months in the event of termination by the Company without Cause or by Mr. McCafferty for Good Reason within 12 months after a Change in Control; or 3.
 12 months in the event of a Non-Renewal Termination.
-Daniel Heinlein Amount per month equal to base salary in effect on date of termination divided by 12, for: 18 months in the event of termination by the Company without Cause or by Mr. Heinlein for Good Reason before a Change in Control or more than 12 months thereafter; 24 months in the event of termination by the Company without Cause or by Mr. Heinlein for Good Reason within 12 months after a Change in Control; or
+Daniel Heinlein Amount per month equal to base salary in effect on date of termination divided by 12, for: 18 months in the event of termination by the Company without Cause or by Mr. Heinlein for Good Reason before a Change in Control or more than 12 months thereafter; 2.
+24 months in the event of termination by the Company without Cause or by Mr. Heinlein for Good Reason within 12 months after a Change in Control; or 3.
 12 months in the event of a Non-Renewal Termination.